itsArnavPrasad/NFTSentry_Discord_Bot/README.md

 ## Features

-- **Latest Transfers**: Fetch the latest 5 transfers of NFTs in the BAYC collection.
+- **Latest Transfers**: Retrieve the 5 most recent NFT transfers from the BAYC collection, including token ID, sender, receiver, transaction hash, and timestamp.
-- **Transaction Search**: Look up specific transactions by hash to view detailed transfer information.
+- **Transaction Search**: Search for detailed information about a specific transaction using its hash, with details such as token ID, sender, receiver, transaction hash, timestamp, and an image of the NFT.
-- **NFT Details**: Get information about the attributes of a specific NFT by token ID.
+- **NFT Details**: Get comprehensive information on an NFT by its token ID, including its attributes and a link to its Etherscan page.
-- **NFT Ownership Details**: Get the ownership history of a particular NFT, from its minting.
+- **Ownership History**: View the complete ownership history of an NFT, including previous owners, transaction hashes, timestamps, and the NFT image.
-- **Current Ownership**: Get the current owner of a particular NFT.
+- **Current Ownership**: Check the current owner of a specific NFT by its token ID, with the latest transaction details and the NFT image.
-- **Help Command**: Displays all available commands with their descriptions to assist users.
+- **Help Command**: Display a list of all available bot commands with their descriptions to guide users on how to interact with the bot.

 ## Getting Started